johanneskopton/decision_ui/documentation/user-interface/settings/README.md

 - EVPI Monte Carlo Runs \
   The number of Monte Carlo runs that are performed to estimate the Expected Value of Perfect Information (EVPI) visualized in the EVPI diagram on the Result dashboard page.

+- Maximum R-Script Runtime \
+  The number of seconds that the generated R-code is allowed to run before it will be forcefully stopped.
+Depending on the complexity of your model and the CPU performance of your machine, the R-script will take more or less time to finish simulating all Monte Carlo runs.
+Please adjust this timeout appropriately.

+> Note: In case you are accessing the Decision Support UI on a remote server, the server administrator might have set
+> stricter limits for any of these settings.
+In this case, choosing a higher value will result in an error message.